daijucug/3D-Human-Pose-Estimation-Notes/README.md

 ### Problem

-- Estimate a 3D pose (x,y,z) coordinates from a RGB image or video (regression problem)
+- Estimate a 3D pose (x, y, z) coordinates from a RGB image or video (regression problem)
 - Input:  an image of a person
 - Output: 3D human pose that matches the spatial position (N×3 keypoints)